Best MagSafe chargers for iPhone 13: power banks, stands, mounts, more

-iPhone 13 pre-orders have just gone live, and now the wait commences until those shiny new devices arrive next week.
-In the meantime, it’s time to prepare your setup with all of the best MagSafe chargers ranging from nightstand-friendly offerings to power banks and car mounts.
+iPhone 13 orders are finally arriving!
+And while you’re getting everything all configured, it’s time to prepare your setup with all of the best MagSafe chargers ranging from nightstand-friendly offerings to power banks and car mounts.
 All of the major brands are making the cut, like Apple, Anker, Nomad, Satechi, and more.
 You’ll find all of our recommendations for the best MagSafe chargers to pair with your iPhone 13 down below.

 Best MagSafe charger for iPhone 13